harnen/p2p-service-discovery/doc/specs.md

 While tickets are opaque to advertisers, they are readable by the registrar that issued the ticket.
 The registrar uses the ticket to store the cumulative waiting time, which is sum of all waiting times the advertiser has already spent.
 Whenever a ticket is presented and a new one issued in response, the cumulative waiting time of the ticket is increased and carries over into the new ticket.
+All the information in the ticket are digitally signed by the registrar assuring its integrity.

 Ads should remain in the queue for a constant amount of time, the `target-ad-lifetime`.
 To maintain this guarantee, new registrations are throttled and registrants must wait for a certain amount of time before they are admitted.
 When a node attempts to place an ad, it receives a 'ticket' which tells them how long they must wait before they will be accepted.
 It is up to the registrant node to keep the ticket and present it to the advertisement medium when the waiting time has elapsed.
 Waiting times calculation are based on topic table occupancy, described in [here](#waiting-time-function)